whatisnuclear/website/peace_and_war.md

   <figure>
   <img src="/img/ml1.jpg" alt="A mockup of the ML-1 reactor" class="img img-fluid center-block" >
-<caption>A mock-up of the ML-1 microreactor for military purposes</caption>
+<figcaption>A mock-up of the ML-1 microreactor for military purposes</figcaption>
   </figure>

 521 Nuclear navy went on crazy adventures to the north pole and whatnot, like Jules